Income tax relief

 If you have reached the lifetime limit on your pension fund, or you have used up your annual pension fund and ISA allowances in a tax year, then investing in an EIS fund can be a tax-efficient way to supplement these other long-term investments.

-You have the potential to claim 30% income tax relief on investments up to £1 million in the current or previous tax year (subject to income tax liability, personal circumstances and a three-year holding period).
+You have the potential to claim 30% income tax relief on investments up to £1 million in the current or previous tax year, or up to £2 million if at least £1 million is in knowledge intensive companies (subject to income tax).

 100% of your investment can qualify for IHT relief if you hold the shares for at least two years and at death.

 As the EIS fund invests in early-stage or start-up businesses, the potential for growth is substantial and any capital gains are tax-free.
-However, if it doesn't go to plan, you can claim up to 45% loss relief, which can be offset against income at your marginal tax rate or any capital gains (net of any income tax relief you may have received).
+However, if it doesn't go to plan, and you have made a loss on your investment, you can claim up to 45% loss relief, which may be offset against income at your marginal rate of tax or any capital gains.

 What are the key risks of investing in an EIS fund?